tasneem-yusufali/airspace-hugo/exampleSite/content/english/_index.md

     have identified five areas where (often unavoidable) inconsistency can be introduced into genotype data; these inconsistencies in turn contribute to variation in the analysis of immunogenomic data, and the interpretation of such analyses.\n<br>
-    \n<br> \n<br> \n<b>Challenges To Consistency In Immunogenomic Data Management
+    \n<br> \n<br> \n<p style=\"color:black;\"><b>CHALLENGES To Consistency In Immunogenomic
-    And Analysis</b>\n<br> \n<br> \n<br> \n<i>Variation in Typing Methodology</i>\nThe
+    Data Management And Analysis</b></p>\n<br> \n<br> \n<br> \n<i>Variation in Typing
-    large variety of typing methods in use results in datasets being generated with varying levels of resolution, so that a particular allele (or set of equivalent alleles) may be identified in a sample using one method, while a slightly different allele (or set of equivalent alleles) may be identified in the same sample, using a different method.\n<br> \n<br> \n<i>Changes in Nomenclature</i>\nThe continual evolution of the nomenclature conventions over time has resulted in a progression of allele and locus identifiers that are not always easily inter-related.
+    Methodology</i>\nThe large variety of typing methods in use results in datasets being generated with varying levels of resolution, so that a particular allele (or set of equivalent alleles) may be identified in a sample using one method, while a slightly different allele (or set of equivalent alleles) may be identified in the same sample, using a different method.\n<br> \n<br> \n<i>Changes in Nomenclature</i>\nThe continual evolution of the nomenclature conventions over time has resulted in a progression of allele and locus identifiers that are not always easily inter-related.
     It is usually the case that the nomenclature used to identify the alleles in a dataset is \"frozen\" at the time when that dataset is generated and published, which can make comparisons with datasets generated under successive nomenclature conventions difficult.\n<br> \n<br> \n<i>Variation in Data Management Standards</i>\nThe lack of clear standards with regard to the manner in which immunogenetic data are recorded and stored often makes it difficult to integrate datasets for meta-analyses, or to even share data between research groups.
 This becomes especially problematic with very large datasets, as the process of reformatting data is often accomplished by hand.\n<br> \n<br> \n<i>Variation in Ambiguity Reduction Methods</i>\nWhen polymorphisms that distinguish alleles are not assessed (e.g., because they are